-On the other hand, the binding coverage on non-agricultural products in 2020 is 70.1% and unbound items include high-tariff items such as passenger cars (60%), motorcycles (100%) and clothing (10%).
-The tariff rate on textile products is high considering the competitiveness of Indian products and the international standard.
+The binding coverage on non-agricultural products in 2021 was 70.1% in India, and the simple average bound tariff rate for non-agricultural products was high at 36.0%.
+Unbound items include high-tariff items such as passenger cars (125%), motorcycles (100%) and clothing (25%), and the tariff rate on textile products is high considering the competitiveness of Indian products and the international standard.
+The simple average applied tariff rate for non-agricultural products in 2021 was 14.9%.